 With too weak of a gun you’ll merely injure the animal.
 The weapon needs to be capable of taking an animal humanely, and it’s important these guns are accurate and equipped with solid sights.

-It is also important to ensure airguns are legal to hunt with in your area.
+It is also important to ensure airgun hunting is legal in your area.

 2. Target Practice